 Specially crafted by the renowned firm Ghirelli of Rome, this initial offering of the Basilica Rosary replicates the architectural appointments that distinguish the first parish of the Commonwealth of Virginia.
 Limited in production, proceeds from the Basilica Rosary will benefit the Basilica Foundation, which will undertake improvements and preservation of the church.

 The Basilica Foundation aims at preserving, restoring, and beautifying the Basilica of Saint Mary as a historical center of worship in Old Town, Alexandria and in our nation.
-To make a donation to the foundation, click below.
-A donation of $70 or more will reserve you a Limited Edition Basilica Rosary.
+To make a donation to the foundation,

 The Basilica Rosary Crucifix of Our Lord Jesus Christ is a reproduction of the ornately painted and life-size crucifix mounted in the Basilica above the Tabernacle and the Altar of Reservation.
 Under the pastorate of Monsignor Edward L. Stephens (1943 – 1959), the Crucifix was added to the Sanctuary in 1948 as part of the renovations occurring in the wake of the Sesquicentennial of the parish.
 This crucifix replaced the oil painting of the Crucifixion of the Lord that had been installed above the Tabernacle, shown in archival photos from the 1880s.
 In 1995, the Catholic Daughters of the Americas, Court Kavanaugh No. 54 funded the decorative painting and restoration of this life-size Crucifix for the parish Bicentennial.
 In the summer of 2011, bricks from the parapet above the Sanctuary skylight fell onto the Crucifix during the Louisa County Virginia earthquake, destroying the right arm of the corpus of Our Blessed Lord.
 Reverend Father Dennis W. Kleinmann, then Pastor (2005 – 2015), arranged for the full restoration of the corpus as it exists to this day.